European Multidisciplinary Seafloor and Water Column Observatory (Portugal)

 EMSO-PT is composed of members of R&D institutions that integrate technology and science.
 Developing advanced instrumentation and technology is in line with national and European priorities, and is part of the European EMSO-ERIC initiative.

-EMSO-ERIC is a consortium of 9 countries ( France, Greece, Ireland, Italy, Norway, Portugal, Romania, Spain and United Kingdom) with the aim of forming a European-wide sea floor and water column monitoring network.
+EMSO-ERIC is a consortium of 8 countries (France, Greece, Ireland, Italy, Norway, Portugal, Romania, and Spain) with the aim of forming a European-wide sea floor and water column monitoring network.

 EMSO-PT identifies eight key scientific issues related to oceans and associated resources.